The Müller-Lyer arrow

 salient.

 A popular explanation for the Poggendorff illusion is a so-called depth-processing theory.
+I

 don't want to spend time and space to go into details about this theory

-(if you are interested in the theory, check out
+(if you are interested in the theory, check out this site.) since it can be dismissed due

-which is that it cannot account for the
+to a fatal flaw of the theory, which is that it cannot account for the

 observation that when the standard Poggendorff figure is tilted so that